Salary data sourced from BLS Occupational Employment and Wage Statistics (May 2025). For informational purposes only.

 Forensic$120,000 - $170,000Bridgewater State Hospital, MA Probation Court Clinics

-Sources: BLS OEWS May 2024 (MA), OPM 2026 Boston locality table, AACN salary survey, MA Trial Court Probation Service psychologist pay schedule.
+Sources: BLS OEWS May 2025 (Massachusetts state file; clinical and school rows direct, I-O suppressed for MA; all-other category mean $120,730), OPM 2026 Boston locality table, AACN salary survey, MA Trial Court Probation Service psychologist pay schedule.

 Compare